chevcast/angular-spinners/README.md

 #### onLoaded

 Sometimes you need to know when a spinner is loaded and registered with the spinner service.
-To be notified of this simpy supply an an Angular expression to the `onLoaded` option.
+To be notified of this simply supply an Angular expression to the `onLoaded` option.

 ```html
 <spinner name="mySpinner" on-loaded="spinnerLoaded(spinnerApi);"></spinner>